Achra-f/Restaurant-Page/README.md

-Restaurant Page built with JavaScript using Object Oriented Programming, JSON and DOM manipulation.
+Restaurant Page built with JavaScript using Object Oriented Programming and DOM manipulation.